dreessen-n/neovim_plugin_reviews/README.md

 >
 > Once a user has like/comment on a reivew, the button turns red to delete that like/comment.
 >
+> The plugin heading on the dashboard links to the reivew on the app.
+>
-> The plugin heading is linked so user can quickly view the repo on GitHub.
+> The plugin heading in the review is linked so user can quickly view the repo on GitHub.

 ## Dashboard